 - utilize their capstone project to visualize ‘big data’ by accessing a variety of server- or cloud-based sources

-Before the course begins, pre-work will be available for students interested in strengthening their ability to access and extract data from relational databases (e.g. SQL-based servers).
+- Before the course begins, pre-work will be available for students interested in strengthening their ability to access and extract data from relational databases (e.g. SQL-based servers).

+Certificates are awarded at the end of the program at the satisfactory completion of the course.
 Students are evaluated on a pass/fail basis for their performance on the required homework and final project (where applicable).
 Students who complete 80% of the homework and attend a minimum of 85% of all classes are eligible for the certificate of completion.